mkijowski/ceg3400/authentication/README.md

 * Much faster (attack speed scales with attacker resources)
 * Invisible to defenders (you dont know if/when your password is compromised)
+* Many of the same attacks as online (brute force)
+* Requires an offline source to attack (stolen password hashes)

 ---